epc002/cablemodemdata/README.md

 While the parsing parameters in the capture script are specific to an Arris SB6183 cable modem, they can easily be modified for other modems/devices that can produce a repeatable pattern of data via a URI.
 To do that, use lynx to dump a text file of the target device data.
 Then use an appropriate editor (e.g. notepad++) to determine the line numbers and field identifiers of the target data, and then adjust the parsing parameters in the capture script.
 <br>
-Note that running a web server is only needed if you want to view the plots from any browser on your lan(preferred) , but you could just view the plots using firefox pointing to the index.html file. (note that the non-web server method doesn’t work with Chrome browser because it disallows cross origin requests)
+Note that running a web server is only needed if you want to view the plots from a browser on your lan(preferred) , but you could just view the plots using firefox pointing to the index.html file. (note that the non-web server method doesn’t work with Chrome browser because it disallows cross origin requests)

 <br>
 Range selectors and rolling average entries are available in the graphs (see index.html).